Better-Boy/strava-mcp/README.md

 - What is my recovery risk after my recent runs?
 - Analyze my elevation and give suggestions

-Detailed Documentation of the endpoints can be here - [Endpoints & Scopes](./ENDPOINT_DETAILS.md)
+Detailed Documentation of the tools can be here - [Tools & Scopes](./ENDPOINT_DETAILS.md)

 ---